- Integrated Learning-Living Communities

 Core: Human Values in a Pluralistic Culture

-The Core Program emphasizes the University of Dayton’s signature characteristics: a student community that forms lasting friendships, excellent faculty who are enthusiastic about teaching and working closely with students, and dynamic engagement with the arts and culture in Dayton.
+The Core Program is a 2 1/2 year interdisciplinary curriculum that emphasizes the University of Dayton’s signature characteristics: a student community that forms lasting friendships, excellent faculty who are enthusiastic about teaching and working closely with students, and dynamic engagement with the arts and culture in Dayton.
+Core fulfills many aspects of the University’s Common Academic Program (CAP) requirements.

-As one of our graduates stated, “The Core Program offered an experience that helped me to build a foundation as an undergraduate that enabled me to thrive, both in the classroom and in co-curricular activities.”
-All of our students work closely with faculty and have opportunities in the afternoon and evenings to work with second-year Core students who can help study for exams, give advice for writing papers, and organize social events.
+As one of our graduates said, "The Core Program offered an experience that helped me to build a foundation as an undergraduate that enabled me to thrive, both in the classroom and in co-curricular activities."
+All of our students work closely with faculty and have opportunities to work with second-year Core students (Core Fellows) who provide peer support and help with exam prep and paper writing.

 By studying English, history, philosophy, and religious studies in an integrated program, students have the advantage of understanding the connections between disciplines, how narratives develop, and the ways in which important human values change and emerge in diverse cultures.
-With respect to the skills that she learned in Core, another graduate wrote that, “Core developed in me the ability to critically consider multiple and varying perspectives at once -- a skill that is invaluable to me as a Social Studies teacher.
-I constantly have my students engage with primary sources and the critical reading and analysis skills that I learned in Core are being passed on to them.”
+Another graduate wrote, "Core developed in me the ability to critically consider multiple and varying perspectives at once - a skill that is invaluable to me as a Social Studies teacher.
+I constantly have my students engage with primary sources and the critical reading and analysis skills that I learned in Core are being passed on to them."

-Students: First-year students majoring in American studies, art history, and the humanities take CORE, but it is open to all students unless restricted by major.
+Students: Students who major in American studies, art history, and the humanities are preselected to take Core, but it is open to all students unless restricted by major.

-ILLC Faculty: Una Cadegan, Denise James, Alan Kimbrough, Anthony Smith, Susan Trollinger, William Trollinger,
+ILLC Faculty: Una Cadegan, John Inglis, Vera James, Elizabeth Mackay, Anthony Smith, William Trollinger and Susan Trollinger

 Residence: Marycrest Complex

-Shared Courses: ASI 110 (Core Integrated Studies: Development of Western Culture in a Global Context) during the Fall 2014 semester, and ASI 120 (Core Integrated Studies), during the Spring 2015 semester.
+Shared Courses: ASI 110 and ASI 120 (Development of Western Culture in a Global Context).
+ASI 110 is taken fall semester, and ASI 120 spring semester.

-Graduation Requirements: Core completes a student’s Humanities Commons, and for students who remain in the program in the second and third year, it completes general education requirements.
+Graduation Requirements: Core fulfills many University CAP requirements.
 All of the courses in the Core Program meet graduation requirements.

-- Get together with friends for ice cream, cookouts, volleyball and other activities; some of these events are officially planned by the program, but many are planned by Core students with support from faculty, Core Fellows, and Resident Assistants (RAs)
+- Get together with friends for ice cream, cookouts and other activities.
+Some events are officially planned by the program, but many are planned by Core students with support from faculty, Core Fellows, Core Resident Assistants (RAs), and residents of the Core houses in the student neighborhood.